 The logistics of this depend completely on how your home is constructed, and whether or not you can go up through a wall, or if you’ll have to drill a small hole in the floor.
 I would suggest you consult with a handyman or electrician to help you decide what the best route to do this is.

 Now, a disclaimer about this option.
 It is not a truly hard-wired solution, because it does require WiFi to pull off.
 I’m only mentioning it here because it is a common option when you want reliable internet, but your device is on a different floor.

 So this solution is very common if you have a computer or device that does not wireless connectivity, and requires an ethernet cable.

 A wireless repeater, like this on you can pick up on Amazon, basically picks up a WiFi network, and then repeats the signal, improving the range of your network.
-The added benefit to these devices, is that they usually have ethernet ports on them.
+The added benefit to these devices is that they usually have ethernet ports on them.

 So, you can plug one into an outlet near your computer, connect it to your WiFi network, and then run an ethernet cable to your computer.
-Now, you have internet connection via an ethernet cable without having to run a cable all the way from your router or switch.
+Now, you have an internet connection via an ethernet cable without having to run a cable all the way from your router or switch.

 Difference Between WiFi and Hard-Wired Internet

-The difference are fairly simple.
+The difference is fairly simple.

-A hard-wired connection allows internet access to pass directly from an access point, to a device, via an ethernet cable.
+A hard-wired connection allows internet access to pass directly from an access point to a device, via an ethernet cable.

 Hard-wired internet connections offer improved speed and stability, as well as significantly lower EMF radiation.
 Wireless connections offer simplicity and mobility.